cpcwood/home-server/README.md

 Portfolio sections:
 - Homepage
-  - Reactive hexagon link tiles with photo and name of each website section
+  - Reactive link tiles with photo and name of each website section
 - About me
-  - CV / Github CV
+  - CV / Github CV / Headshot (updatable from admin page)
 - Projects
   - Projects with details, stack, and screenshots
+    - overview of all
+    - click to enter detail view
 - Blog
-  - General blog
+  - General blog (admin can add/delete/update posts)
+    - overview of all
+    - click to enter post, comments section at bottom (admin review of comments before public)
 - Say Hello
   - A place for visitors to post hello
   - Email confirmation
   - Email administrator for review and posting
+- Gallery
+  - General gallery for admin to post photos
+  - Optional folders
+  - Metadata remover on upload
 - Contact
   - Contact information
   - Contact box